What is Brown Butter and How Do You Make It and Use It?

 2. Turn on the heat to medium and let the butter melt.
 Tip: The temperature you use can vary from high to medium; either way, the butter will go from melted to brown in mere minutes.
 High heat will brown the butter very quickly, but if you don't keep a close eye on it, the milk solids could sink to the bottom of the pan and burn before you know it.
 Until you get really good at this, it's safer to use moderate heat to slow things down just a bit so you can keep a careful eye on the process.

-How to Make Brown Butter in the Instant Pot
+How to Brown Butter in an Instant Pot

 - Lightly browned butter is excellent with vegetables.